 Top 5 Things Pool Owners in Florida Need to Know

-Pool owners in Sarasota know that pool care is time-consuming, especially in Florida where the maintenance and upkeep is year-round.
-The hot weather and varying cooler temperatures in the evening, combined with fluctuating precipitation levels can result in chemical imbalances, leaving you with a messy pool.
-Here are the top 5 things to know as a pool owner in Sarasota, so that you’re prepared for different situations that may arise.
+As a Naples pool owner, you know the challenges that come with pool ownership.
+The year-round higher temperatures, with high precipitation levels can result in chemical imbalances that can lead to larger issues with your pool.
+Here are the top 5 things to know being a pool owner in Naples, so that you’re prepared for different situations that may come up.

 1. Tanning lotion and sprays clog the filter system

 Almost every commercial aquatic facility has a sign “Shower before entering the water.”
 This is to help limit the amount of oil introduced to the swimming pool.
 Oil and water don’t mix.
 A solution to help in breaking down the oils in the pool is the regular use of enzymes.
 This will help prolong the filter life as well.

 Many pools in Florida are equipped with gas heaters or heat pumps for when the weather cools off a bit.
 Either system needs to be protected from metal staining that can occur as water circulates through the internal heater components.
 A metal sequestrant can be used weekly to prevent metals from staining your pool surface.

 3. There is more to water chemistry than Chlorine and pH

 Calcium hardness is a key measurable component in a well-balanced pool.
 The performance of calcium can fluctuate greatly with warmer/cooler water swings and pH.
 Scaling can occur when calcium hardness is too high.
 This could result in cloudy water, rough surfaces, and heater inefficiency.
 Corrosive water can occur when calcium hardness is too low.
 You may notice etching of plaster, grout dissolving or pitting of concrete surfaces.